 - A (Open, Scan, Forward) – Combines the N and F tags into one.
 Mail is automatically opened and scanned so it’s available online for viewing.
 Then it’s forwarded to the default shipping address that’s set for your mailbox.

 - F (Forward) – Mail is immediately forwarded to the default shipping address that’s set for your mailbox using the least expensive shipping method (usually USPS First Class Mail).
 Mail is not opened and scanned, so privacy is kept.

-- N (Open, Scan) – Any mail with this tag is automatically opened and scanned.
+- N (Open and Scan) – Any mail with this tag is automatically opened and scanned.
 The mail and content are usually available the same day the mail’s received.
 This is great for bills and statements that you know you’re going to get on a monthly basis.

 - T (Trash) – Mail is trashed immediately without ever getting scanned.
 Mail is not counted towards your free mail quota.
 Perfect when you know you never want to see any mail coming from particular people.

 - Z (Open and Scan Mail Inside) – If you know you’re receiving a bundle of mail that’s contained within another envelope, then use this tag to tell us to open and scan the mail envelopes inside as separate mail pieces.
 The original outer packaging is discarded.
 This feature is specifically used when you are looking to forward a bundle of mail to your mailbox for processing.
 If the mail is opened and no envelopes are contained within the mail, then this mail will be treated and processed as a normal mail piece.
 The contents of the mail in the bundle are NOT scanned.
 If you wish to do so, use the smart tag combination "ZN".